-The IVHQ Nepal volunteer program has volunteer placements located in four main areas within Nepal – Kathmandu, Chitwan, Chitlang and Pokhara.
-Kathmandu is the capital city of Nepal, and placements here are located on the outskirts of the city in rural and urban areas.
-Chitwan is located approximately 150 kilometeres from Kathmandu, in the middle of Terrai, a flat fertile plain that borders India and stretches right across Southern Nepal.
-Chitlang is rural, about 2 hours drive from Kathmandu and accessed through tough terrain.
+Kathmandu is the capital city of Nepal and volunteer projects here are located on the outskirts of the city, in rural and urban areas.
+Chitwan is located approximately 150 kilometres from Kathmandu, in the middle of Terrai - a flat fertile plain that borders India and stretches right across Southern Nepal.
+Chitlang is a rural location, about 2 hours drive from Kathmandu and accessed through tough terrain.
 It is located in mid-hills along the Mahabharat range, to the south west of Kathmandu valley.
 Pokhara is located in mid-western Nepal and is a popular tourist destination, renowned for its amazing mountain views.
-Volunteers are required to fly into Kathmandu, which is a 10 hour flight from most major airports in Britain.

 The Nepal volunteer program begins on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks.

-The Medical Elective project is well suited to medical and nursing students, who have the opportunity to experience first-hand the stark contrast between medical practice in the Western world and the realities of medicine in developing countries.
-Volunteers are either placed at a hospital in Kathmandu, Chitwan or Pokhara where they shadow fully qualified physicians and nurses.
+As a volunteer on the Medical Elective project you will have the opportunity to experience first-hand the stark contrast between medical practice in the Western world and the realities of medicine in developing countries.
+This project is well suited to medical and nursing students who are looking to expand their knowledge of healthcare systems.
+When volunteering on this project you can expect to be placed in a hospital in either Kathmandu, Chitwan or Pokhara where you will shadow fully qualified physicians and nurses.
 Whilst hospitals in Nepal are under resourced and equipment is basic, these institutions are bound by government regulations and cannot allow international volunteers to perform tasks independently.
-Typical tasks that short-term volunteers can assist with include; observing the operating room to become familiar with procedures in the surgery ward; working with children to move and exercise their limbs in the physical therapy department; examining burn wounds and changing patients’ dressings in the burns unit; participating in emergency room rounds; following the main emergency room physician; learning about family planning and immunisations; and helping mothers of new born babies.
+Typical tasks that you can expect to assist with as a short term volunteer include; observing the operating room to become familiar with procedures in the surgery ward; working with children to move and exercise their limbs in the physical therapy department; examining burn wounds and changing patients’ dressings in the burns unit; participating in emergency room rounds; following the main emergency room physician; learning about family planning and immunisations; and helping mothers of newborn babies.
 Experienced and longer-term volunteers (2+ months) will have more scope to assist with hands-on tasks, and may also have the option to experience work in a rural health clinic, where they will assist medical staff in performing day-to-day tasks in the more “off-the-beaten-track” communities of Nepal.
-Volunteers who are placed in a more rural location may also have the opportunity to take part in local community medical campaigns where they will assist in conducting seminars to motivate and educate local villagers on healthcare initiatives.
-Please note, there is a minimum duration requirement of 2 weeks for this project and there is also a surcharge of US$50 per week to cover training and resources used.
+If you are placed in a more rural location, you may also have the opportunity to take part in local community medical campaigns where you will assist in conducting seminars to motivate and educate local villagers on healthcare initiatives.
+This project is open to volunteers who are in medical or nursing school, and have completed at least 2 years training.
+You will need to present a copy of your qualification to our local team at least 30 days prior to your arrival.
+Please note that there is a minimum duration requirement of 2 weeks for this project and there is also a surcharge of US$50 (approximately £35) per week to cover training and resources used.
 This will be included in the program fee quoted to you when you apply.
-Volunteers need to have completed at least 2 years training at medical school or nursing school and are required to present a copy of their qualifications and certificates to our local team during orientation in Nepal.
 Please ensure that you apply for the Medical Elective project at least 6 weeks before your chosen start date, to allow our local team the needed time to arrange a suitable placement.

 Childcare – Kathmandu